JoAnn E. Manson: Awards and recognition

-She has received the "Henry Ingersoll Bowditch Award for Excellence in Public Health" from the Massachusetts Medical Society in 2002, the "Women in Science" Award from the American Medical Women's Association in 2003, election to membership in the Association of American Physicians in 2005, fellowship in the American Association for the Advancement of Science, the Harvard College "Women's Professional Achievement Award" in 2006, the North American Menopause Society's "Postmenopausal Cardiovascular Health Research Award" in 2007, the International Menopause Society's "Henry Burger Research Prize" in 2008, the American Heart Association's Population Research Prize in 2010, election to membership in the Institute of Medicine of the National Academies in 2011, and the American Heart Association's Distinguished Scientist Award in 2011.
-Manson was one of the physicians featured in the National Library of Medicine's exhibition, "History of American Women Physicians", in Bethesda, Maryland.
-She is also recognized by Thomson Reuters as among the top 1% most cited scientists in the world.
+She has received the "Henry Ingersoll Bowditch Award for Excellence in Public Health" from the Massachusetts Medical Society in 2002, the "Woman in Science" Award from the American Medical Women's Association in 2003, election to membership in the Association of American Physicians in 2005, fellowship in the American Association for the Advancement of Science, the Harvard College "Women's Professional Achievement Award" in 2006, the North American Menopause Society's "Postmenopausal Cardiovascular Health Research Award" in 2007, the International Menopause Society's "Henry Burger Research Prize" in 2008, the American Heart Association's Population Research Prize in 2010, election to membership in the Institute of Medicine of the National Academies (National Academy of Medicine) in 2011, and the American Heart Association's Distinguished Scientist Award in 2011 and Research Achievement Award in 2020.
+Manson also received the Alma Dea Morani Renaissance Woman Award in 2022, was named to Mastership in the American College of Physicians in 2022, and received the Outstanding Clinical Investigator Laureate Award from the Endocrine Society in 2025.
+She was one of the physicians featured in the National Library of Medicine's exhibition, "History of American Women Physicians", in Bethesda, Maryland.
+She is also recognized by Thomson Reuters as among the top 1% most cited scientists in the world and was named Best Female Scientist in the World in 2022–2024 by Research.com based on citation and H-index metrics.

 Publications

 Journal articles

-Manson has authored or co-authored more than 600 peer-reviewed publications in the medical literature.
+Manson has authored or co-authored more than 1,200 peer-reviewed publications in the medical literature.